CompuCell3D/CompuCell3DDevelopersManual/docs/potts.rst

 .. code-block:: python

-    for cell in self.cellList:
+    for cell in self.cell_list:
         ...

 What we are doing here is we iterate over every cell in the simulation.
-Internally the ``self.sellList`` Python object accesses ``cellInventory``. when we create a cell using ``Potts3D``'s method ``createCellG`` we first construct cell object and then insert it into cell inventory.
+Internally the ``self.cell_list`` Python object accesses ``cellInventory``. when we create a cell using ``Potts3D``'s method ``createCellG`` we first construct cell object and then insert it into cell inventory.
 Similarly when we delete cell object using ``destroyCellG`` (method of ``Potts3D``) we first remove the ``cell`` object from inventory and then carryout its destruction